THE ASCENSIONIST MUSIC VIDEO

 The path is made visible.

-What once seemed chaos now resolves into hierarchy, grades of ascent ascending the Sephirot, from the root of Kingdom to the Crown of ultimate fulfillment: Kether.
+What once seemed chaos now resolves into hierarchy, grades of ascent rising through the Sephirot, from the root of Kingdom to the Crown of ultimate fulfillment: Kether.

 This is not the end.